Thot Shit: Background and composition

 Over a month before the release of "Thot Shit", several sci-fi-themed posts on Megan Thee Stallion's social media showed her in a "regeneration tank" and announced that she would be "recharging".
 A week before "Thot Shit" was released, she posted a CGI animation of herself announcing her return as her alter ego, Tina Snow.
 Megan Thee Stallion later posted a link to pre-save the song, and revealed the release date, title, and cover of "Thot Shit", which shows a shirtless man collapsed on a checkered tile floor next to a plate of food, a magazine featuring an image of Megan Thee Stallion, and a box of "Tina O's" cereal, with three women in white patent leather platform heels standing over him.

 According to Megan Thee Stallion, "Thot Shit" began as a freestyle.
 After Shawn "Source" Jarrett, the song's engineer, asked for beats from producer OG Parker, he and producer Lil Ju met up at Parker's house in Atlanta to produce "about seven beats" together before sending them to Jarrett.
 Megan Thee Stallion chose to use one of them for "Thot Shit".
 The song was released at midnight on June 11, 2021.
-It is her first solo single of 2021 and her first solo release following the release of her debut studio album, Good News.
+It was her first solo single of 2021 and her first solo release following the release of her debut studio album, Good News.
 It was also included on her 2021 mixtape Something for Thee Hotties as its lead single.

 After the song's release, black TikTok creators went on "strike" and refused to choreograph a dance to the song.
 The strike was organized in response to black creators previously having not been credited or compensated for creating trending dances on the app which white TikTok users profited off of, and was intended to show that black users were essential to the success of the app.
 Dances created by white TikTok users to the song were heavily mocked online.